nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 	36. If all tests pass, the issue can be marked as "Resolved" in the ticketing system.

 ##### Beta (External/UAT) Testing
-	37. Periodically (as aligned to the project lifecycle), complete features should be manually _deployed_ to BETA sandbox.
+	37. Periodically (as aligned to the project lifecycle),
+		* Complete features should be manually _deployed_ to BETA sandbox.
-		* Because SFDC deployments can be complicated and the environment itself quirk, automation here is entirely DISCOURAGED.
+		* Because SFDC deployments can be complicated and the environment itself quirk,
+			- Automation here is entirely DISCOURAGED.

 	38. Features should be tested by the end-users (or their qualified proxies, preferably on the client side).

 	* If there is anything to be fixed, go back to step 4.
 		* Tester should provide DETAILED information regarding failure (as above)

 ##### Production Testing
-	37. Periodically (as aligned to the project lifecycle), complete features should be manually _deployed_ to PRODUCTION.
+	39. Periodically (as aligned to the project lifecycle),
+		* Complete features should be manually _deployed_ to PRODUCTION.
+			- Always backup production data and metadata before deployment.
+			- Metadata backup can be _commited_ and _pushed_ to a "production" branch on git, but there should always be an unmerged backup.
-		* Because SFDC deployments can be complicated and the environment itself quirk, automation here is entirely DISCOURAGED.
+		* Because SFDC deployments can be complicated and the environment itself quirk,
+			- Automation here is entirely DISCOURAGED.

-	38. Features must be tested ONLY by specially-qualified end-users who meet all the following criteria:
+	40. Features must be tested ONLY by specially-qualified end-users, meeting the following criteria:
 			* Are authorized to view production data;
 			* Are authorized to make changes in production data;
 			* Understand the risks of making changes in production; and